phpmyadmin/phpmyadmin/doc/config.rst

     * The setup script is enabled even with existing configuration.
     * The setup does not try to connect to the MySQL server.

+.. config:option:: $cfg['DBG']['simple2fa']

+    :type: boolean
+    :default: false

+    Can be used for testing second authentication factor.

 .. _config-examples:

 Examples